Danny Setiawan: Governor

 In May 2003, with gubernatorial elections incoming, Setiawan secured the support of Golkar to run.
 Against him was PDI-P-backed retired major general Tayo Tarmadi, formerly commander of West Java-based Kodam Siliwangi.
 Despite Tarmadi's military background, however, the 10 of 100 members of the West Java Regional People's Representative Council hailing from the military refused to support him.
 With implicit military backing, Setiawan was eventually elected as governor of West Java after winning 49 of 88 available votes, the military representatives abstaining in the vote.
-His term began on 13 June 2003.
+His term began on 13 June 2003, and was the first governor of the province to not hail from a military background.

 He ran for reelection in the direct elections of 2008, but placed last of three candidates, behind winner Ahmad Heryawan and runner-up Agum Gumelar.

 Arrest and imprisonment

-On 21 July 2008, the Corruption Eradication Commission named Setiawan as a suspect for suspected corruption in the procurement of firetrucks during his tenure.
+On 21 July 2008, the Corruption Eradication Commission named Setiawan as a suspect of corruption in the procurement of firetrucks during his tenure.
 After investigation, he was taken into custody on 10 November 2008.
 He was sentenced to four years' imprisonment on 30 June 2009, and was additionally fined Rp 100 million.
 He was released on parole on 18 February 2011, although his full sentence was supposed to expire on 3 November 2012.

+Death

+Setiawan died at his house in Bandung on 19 September 2026, aged 81.
+He was buried at his family cemetery in Purwakarta Regency.